openresty/lua-nginx-module/README.markdown

 Input arguments
 ---------------

-Index the input arguments to the directive:
+Index the input arguments to the set_by_lua* directive:

     value = ngx.arg[n]